ExtraCaterpiller/diaryPal/README.md

 This project is licensed under MIT License.

 Contribution
-Please let us know how we can improve this project.
+Please let me know how I can improve this project.
 Issues and pull requests are always welcome.